Globular cluster distributions as a dynamical probe of dark matter: Results: Fornax dSph

 \subsection{Comparison with stellar kinematics}

 In Fig.~\ref{fig:details_kin_Fornax} we demonstrate consistency between models addressing Fornax's GC morphology and stellar kinematics data.
 The top (bottom) panels show a core (cusp) model.
-The green shaded region shows kinematics data from Ref.~\cite{Read:2018fxs}.
+The green shaded region shows kinematics data from \cite{Read:2018fxs}.

-In both rows of Fig.~\ref{fig:details_kin_Fornax}, simultaneous consistency with stellar kinematics and GC morphology data required us to assume initial GC stretch: the top (core) model is fReGC2, and the bottom (cusp) model is fReGC3.
+In both rows of Fig.~\ref{fig:details_kin_Fornax}, simultaneous consistency with stellar kinematics and GC morphology data required us to assume initial GC stretch: fReGC3 in this case.
 We explore this point further in Fig.~\ref{fig:details_kin_Fornax2}, comparing results for different stretch for a cusp DM model.
 The scenario with initial GC distribution aligned with the current stellar body is disfavored by the combination of GC morphology and stellar LOSVD.
-This observation may be related to Fornax's tidal history as a dwarf satellite of the Milky Way~\cite{Shao:2020tsl}.
+This observation may be related to Fornax's tidal history as a dwarf satellite of the Milky Way~\citep[][]{Shao:2020tsl}.